 The problem is not only Bb4 as a fundamental however.
-Additionally, sometimes A4 or B4 can have issues because they are on the edges of the range of interference.
+Additionally, sometimes A4 or B4 can have subtle issues because they are on the edges of the range of interference.

 This is also not just a fundamental note issue.
 It can be a problem with harmonics, which can more subtly influence the stability of the note.
-A very common example on many handpans is when Bb4 is a harmonic.
+A very common example on MANY handpans is when Bb4 is a harmonic.
 It will often have issues, especially in Bb3 as an octave harmonic.
 This wave interference issue can also happen on Eb3’s compound 5th, which is also a Bb4.
-Beyond Bb4, there are other notes that can also have issues on this same size instrument including A4, B4, B5, F#5, G#5, and C#6.
+Beyond Bb4, there are other notes that can also have more subtle issues on this same size instrument including A4, B4, B5, F#5, G#5, and C#6.

 It is enough to drive a tuner crazy!
 It is worth having sympathy for anyone with perfect pitch that plays handpan or really any instrument as almost every acoustic instrument has issues like this.